 Choosing natural cleaning, beauty and other low-tox products isn’t just about doing right by the environment, it can dramatically improve the way your body functions.

 What exactly do all of the chemicals contained in these products do to us and is it really worthwhile trying to avoid them?

 Endocrine disrupting chemicals (EDC's) are found in everything from the lining of tin cans to cash register receipts and hundreds of other products we are using every single day.
 They effect the endocrine system, which is the system that deals with all of our hormones, and our hormones impact every part of our body.

-Hormones that govern the development of the brain and nervous system, the function of our metabolism and blood sugar levels and the development and function of the reproductive system.
+Hormones influence the development of the brain and nervous system, the function of our metabolism, blood sugar levels and the development and function of the reproductive system.
 It includes the glands like the thyroid, adrenal and pituitary glands and the ovaries and testes.

 What kind of health problems is this causing and/or contributing to?